Lopez15-Hub/gpt-test-flutter/README.md

  0. Clone repository into local folder.
  1. Use pub to get packages.
+ 2. Open an emulator or connect your device to pc.
+(Can execute in web mode.)
- 2. Open a shell and write *flutter run*
+ 2. Open a shell and write *flutter run* and select your device.
 ## Get and OpenAi Api Key
  0. Go to https://platform.openai.com/ web site.
  1. Login, and go to *api keys*.